Retirement Planning With Stock Options And RSUs (Part 1: Pre-Retirement)

 When you intend to exercise ISOs and hold the stock, it is generally prudent to avoid the alternative minimum tax (AMT) whenever possible.
 This takes proper planning and fine tuning.
 If the AMT is unavoidable, however, because a valuable ISO is expiring, the AMT should be recouped as quickly as possible in later years by using the AMT credits.
-You must then keep two sets of records: one to track the regular tax basis and the other to track the AMT basis of the stock acquired each year (see related FAQs on AMT credit).
+You must then keep two sets of records: one to track the regular tax basis and the other to track the AMT basis of the stock acquired each year (see this website's FAQ on the AMT credit).
 In addition, if you die with unused AMT credits, the unused credits do not carry over after death to your estate or beneficiaries.

 You should design an option exercise strategy that minimizes the overall AMT paid in connection with the exercise of ISOs (see a related FAQ for a range of strategies).
-One popular strategy is to exercise just enough ISOs each year to avoid triggering the AMT (see a related FAQ on this technique).
+One popular strategy is to exercise just enough ISOs each year to avoid triggering the AMT (see this website's FAQ on this technique).
 The stock acquired by exercise of the options should be kept, if possible, for the required holding period of two years from the grant date and one year from the exercise date.
 Thereafter, the stock, for the full increase over the exercise cost, can be sold as needed at favorable long-term capital gains rates.

 Another strategy for those who want to diversify involves exercising and selling options in alternating years.
 This is a more aggressive ISO exercise program.
 Under it you exercise ISOs and incur the AMT every year.
 As soon as you have kept the stock for the required one-year holding period (assuming the two-year holding period from grant to sale is also met), you sell it for long-term capital gain.
 You repeat this pattern every year so that each year includes an ISO exercise and a sale of stock acquired by the previous year's ISO exercise.
 This strategy works best when you want to diversify a large amount of stock over time, meet the long-term holding period, and sell the stock every year at favorable capital gains rates.
 Its primary disadvantage is paying AMT every year when the ISOs are exercised.
 Although some of the AMT can be recouped the following year when the stock is sold, you may never completely recoup the full amount of AMT that you paid.
 (See a related FAQ on selling ISO stock that triggered AMT.)